bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 ```

-It's important to remember that <code>git commit</code> moves whatever has been
+It's important to remember that `git commit` moves whatever has been
 staged into the repository, and doesn't do anything to changes that haven't been staged.
 Try this sequence: